rykycastilla/be-great-studio/README.md

 # BeGreat Studio
 **BeGreat Studio** is a *pixel art drawing application* built with **React Native** and **Expo**.
 The app provides a comprehensive digital art creation environment featuring multi-touch gesture support, drawing tools, and real-time canvas interaction capabilities.

+> ⚠️ **WARNING:** This project is currently in Beta.
+You may encounter bugs or unexpected behavior, some features will be unstable or incomplete.

 ## Installation & Setup

 To get started with the project, follow these steps: